ForeverACharles/Chess55/README.md

 by Charles Li & Max Sun

-Implementaion of Chess written in Java
+Implementaion of Chess written in Java.
+Play against a friend locally in a terminal :D

 ## How to run via Eclipse IDE
 1. Open the */Chess55* folder as a project in Eclipse